Advertisement

 Social Justice

-This map shows you where to find a warm bank near you this winter
+Map shows where you can find a warm bank near you this winter

-Charities have launched a virtual map showing you where to find a warm bank near you this winter
+This virtual map shows you where to find a warm bank near you this winter

-It is tragic that they are needed, but warm spaces will be a lifeline for people who are struggling in the cost of living crisis.
+It is tragic that they are needed, but warm spaces are a lifeline for people who are struggling in the cost of living crisis.

 Launched by a coalition of charities, campaign Warm Welcome is helping churches, community groups, businesses and councils set up the warm banks – which offer a warm place to go for people without heated homes.

-More than 4,200 organisations are registered with the campaign and that figure is growing by the day.
+More than 7,000 organisations are registered with the campaign and that figure is growing.
 As campaigners have pointed out, it’s a sign of the bleak state of poverty in the UK that warm banks are needed – but they will help people survive this winter.

-The virtual map, found on the Warm Welcome’s website, shows all the warm spaces which are registered with the campaign and are already open.
-There are nearly 450 open so far, and many more are expected to launch in November.
+The virtual map, found on the Warm Welcome’s website, shows all the warm spaces which are registered with the campaign and are open to guests.
+It was launched for the first time last year, when the cost of living crisis underlined an urgent need.

-David Barclay, campaign coordinator, said: “It’s tragic that Warm Welcome spaces are required, but it’s heartening to see organisations stepping up and working together to provide a joined-up, nation-wide response.
+David Barclay, campaign coordinator, told The Big Issue last year: “It’s tragic that Warm Welcome spaces are required, but it’s heartening to see organisations stepping up and working together to provide a joined-up, nation-wide response.

 “We believe that a movement is stirring which can not just support people through this winter but also help us as a country change direction on poverty and destitution.”

-There is an estimated £800 gap between the overall cost of living and support for families on means-tested benefits, according to the Joseph Rowntree Foundation.
+There is an estimated £35 shortfall each week between the cost of surviving and universal credit, according to the Joseph Rowntree Foundation and Trussell Trust.
 This means many people will have to look to their communities for support.

 There are warm banks all over the country, according to the map, and many are offering more than just warmth.
 Some are providing hot drinks and food, others have computer access and free WiFi and some have games, activities and even film nights for children.

-There are warm spaces specifically for the elderly – like Age UK Hythe and Lyminge, which is also providing free flasks, hot water bottles and energy-efficient light bulbs.
-And others are running parent groups alongside their warm banks.
+There are warm spaces specifically for the elderly and others are running parent groups alongside their warm banks.

 The campaign was set up by a number of charities including Christians Against Poverty and Stewardship in association with ChurchWorks, a network of churches which joined together to help communities during the Covid-19 pandemic.